LuchnikovI/logpro/README.md

 ## Difference from the Scheme based implementation from SICP

-A primary divergence from the reference SICP implementation concerns the `lisp-value` special form. `lisp-value` takes a quoted Clojure from specifying a predicate, e.g. `"#(< % 20)"`, while the reference implementation takes unquoted Scheme form.
+A primary divergence from the reference SICP implementation concerns the `lisp-value` special form. `lisp-value` special form is replaced by the `clojure-predicate` special form with similar semantics.
+The difference is that `clojure-predicate` takes a quoted Clojure form specifying a predicate, e.g. `"#(> % 0)"`, while the `lisp-value` takes unquoted Scheme form.

 ## TODO

-1. Loops detection in deduction chains (see Exercise 4.67 from SICP);
+1. Loops detection in deduction chains (see Exercise 4.67 from SICP) and memoization to prevent recomputing of already evaluated queries;
-2. The `and` special form performance optimization outlined in Exercise 4.76 of SICP.
+2. The `and` special form performance optimization outlined in Exercise 4.76 of SICP;
+3. Propper errors handling.